aranvhout/OMSS_generator/omss_documentation.md

 ![](omss_documentation_files/figure-commonmark/cell-10-output-1.png)

-Finally, let’s see what happens when we combine multiple elements in a single grid and apply the ARITHMETIC rule.
+Finally, let’s see what happens when we combine multiple `elements` in a single grid and apply the `ARITHMETIC rule`.
 To do this, we simply need to define rules for each element and include them in the same rules dictionary.

-In the example below, we combine both LittleShape and BigShape, and apply the ARITHMETIC rule to the NUMBER attribute of both.
+In the example below, we combine both `LittleShape` and `BigShape`, and apply the `ARITHMETIC` rule to the NUMBER attribute of both.
 The resulting matrix will perform arithmetic operations across the values of both element types.

 ``` python
 import omss